hargoniX/master/thesis/thesis.typ

 will attempt to infer its type parameter `α` by inspecting the type of `xs`.
 Parameters written as `[x : A]` are resolved using type class inference.
 Type classes are ordinary `inductive`s or `structure`s that are tagged as a `class`.
 Type class inference performs a Prolog-like search
-@tabled-typeclass through definitions of such classes that have been tagged as an `instance`.
+@tabled-typeclass through definitions of class types that have been tagged as an `instance`.

 The type class system is frequently used to provide user-extensible notations.
 This is usually done by introducing a type class with a function field together with a notation that